mopemope/meghanada-server/README.md

 A Java IDE Server for your editor.
 Java IDE-like features to your favourite text editor.

-<i>WARNING!
-This is a project beta quality.
-Under heavy development now.</i>

 ## Features

 Some planned and implemented features: